wrench-project/wrench/doc/source/installation.rst

    make -j8 examples

-All binaries for the examples are then created in subdictories of ``build/examples/``
+All binaries for the examples are then created in subdirectories of ``build/examples/``

 .. _install-troubleshooting: